George Forrest (author): Biography

 Throughout his career Forrest worked exclusively with the composer-lyricist Robert Wright.
 The two men had an affinity for adapting classical music themes and adding lyrics to these themes for the Broadway musical stage and films.
 Wright said that the music was usually a 50-50 "collaboration" between Wright and Forrest and the composer.
-While both men were credited equally as composer-lyricists, it was Mr. Forrest who worked with the music.
+While both men were credited equally as composer-lyricists, it was Forrest who worked with the music.

 Kismet was one of several works Forrest created with Wright commissioned by impresario Edwin Lester for the Los Angeles Civic Light Opera (LACLO).
 Song of Norway, Gypsy Lady, Magdalena, and their adaptation of The Great Waltz were also commissioned by Lester for the LACLO.
 The LACLO then exported most of these productions to Broadway.
 Forrest and Wright won a Tony Award for their work on Kismet.
 In 1995, they were awarded the ASCAP Foundation Richard Rodgers Award.

 Forrest was cremated at Van Orsdel (Northside Chapel) Crematory, Miami.